 It's up to the playback device (or software) to decide how to rebuild the full pixel colour information from the 4:2:2 data.
 It can simply use the same hue for each two pixels, it can interpolate the hue of the second pixel from the two adjacent pixels (left and right), or it can perform any number of "smart" interpolation operations, by looking at the hue and luminance of surrounding pixels.
 These techniques fall under the generic term of "chroma filtering".

 The term "quantisation", as used in the field of signal processing, refers to the division of a continuous signal into discrete steps.
-For example, when a continuous analog audio waveform is digitised by a DAT recorder, it is typically converted into a sequence of 48 thousand samples per second, where each sample is a 16-bit value that can vary between -32767 and 32767.
+For example, when a continuous analog audio waveform is stored by a digital audio recorder, it is typically converted into a sequence of 48 thousand samples per second, where each sample is a 16-bit value that can vary between -32767 and 32767.
 In other words, the original signal is quantised in terms of amplitude (16 bits) and time (48 kHz).

 Fig. 12 - Signal (blue) and quantisation (red)

 Higher quantisation means less intermediate steps, and therefore (generally) lower precision and lower quality.

 Most lossy compression algorithms involve some form of quantisation.
 Reducing an image's resolution (ex., from 640x480 pixels to 320x240) would be a form of spatial quantisation, which can be considered as a (very crude) form of lossy compression.